IdeaFlowCo/openchat/README.md

 ```
 npm install
 ```
-Update your `.env` file with values for each environment variable
+Update your `.env` file with values for each environment variable.
+Reference .example.env if needed, but may not be updated.
 ```
 API_KEY=
 etc ...